sdylewski/Stealthchanger/docs/Probes.md

 <img src="media/Probes/sexball-probe.jpg" width="200">
 Image By asoli
 <br/>

 Pro:
- - Easy to set up though you might need to move the bed a bit so all of the tools can reach the sexball from each side
+ * Easy to set up though you might need to move the bed a bit so all of the tools can reach the sexball from each side
- - Does X,Y and Z offset calibration
+ * Offers X,Y and Z offset calibration - now with handy scripts

 Con:
+ * Requires 6mm of travel past the centre of the bolt on all four sides, which can limit valid mounting locations
- - Relies on a physical contact, which means this requires tight tolerances: the sexball shouldn't have any play.
+ * Relies on a physical contact, which means this requires tight tolerances: the sexball shouldn't have any play.
 The toolhead nozzles should also be concentric (the bore hole has to be in the exact middle of the nozzle), cheap nozzles often aren't, which means the determined offsets be inaccurate due to a a bias
+ * Pushes sideways on a sphere to generate vertical movement, so that can go wrong

 See [tool calibration configuration](https://github.com/viesturz/klipper-toolchanger/blob/main/tools_calibrate.md) to set up calibration config and macros.